Don't Worry Surrey:

 Brain breaks

-If you're studying in The Library, grab one of their Take a Break Envelopes from Tuesday 6 May.
-Inside you'll find a teabag, mindful colouring, an origami activity, mindful puzzles - perfect for a quick wellbeing break.
+If you're studying in The Library, grab one of their Take a Break Envelopes from Monday 5 January.
+Inside you'll find a teabag, mindful colouring, an origami activity, mindful puzzles and a worry worm fidget toy - perfect for a quick wellbeing break.

 Why not take a break from studying with some leisure reading?
 Explore our SurreyReads leisure reading collection for a mental getaway.